 SQL is a powerful language for querying, changing, and deleting data.
 Almost every discipline in IT will encounter SQL queries at some point in their work.
 Being familiar with how to use it effectively can help you achieve greater success in your current role and possibly even set you up for a move to another.

-In this hands-on lab we are going to work with various methods of selecting data.
+In this hands-on lab, you are going to work with various methods of selecting data.
 This will help you get an understanding of how to extract useful information from databases.

 Successfully complete this lab by achieving the following learning objectives: